sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/downloading-and-installing-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Choosing Your Game</summary>

-Launch the ReShade installer that you've downloaded previously.
+Run the ReShade installer.

-Once open, You'll be asked to select a game or application to install ReShade to:
+Select a game or application for ReShade installation:

 ![Game List](../images/downloading-and-installing-reshade/rs_game_list.png)

-If your game doesn't appear in the game or applicaiton selection menu, you can manually browse for your game by clicking the `Browse...` button at the bottom right hand side of the page.
+If your game isn't listed, click `Browse...` at the bottom right to manually locate it.

 ![Browse](../images/downloading-and-installing-reshade/rs_browse.png)

-The browse function lets you pinpoint the executable you want to install ReShade to.
-This is particularly useful for games from platforms like itch.io, classic games, or emulators like DOSBox and Dolphin.
+This is useful for games from platforms like itch.io, classic games, or emulators like DOSBox and Dolphin.

-  * If you are having trouble finding the proper location for your game directory or executable, check out our guide on [finding your game directory and executable](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/) for help!
+  * If you need help finding your game directory or executable, check out [our guide here](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory/).

 </details>